akshew/NiNi-Privacy/README.md

 ### How We Use Your Data
 We use the collected data to:
-- Provide, operate, and maintain NINI.
+- Provide, operate, and maintain Eleven.
-- Improve, personalize, and expand NINI’s features.
+- Improve, personalize, and expand Eleven’s features.
 - Communicate with users about updates, security alerts, and other necessary information.

 ### Data Sharing and Disclosure